 This is an honor in itself, and it also means you could go on to be named a Finalist and receive scholarship money.
 Some colleges also award their own merit scholarships to National Merit Semifinalists.

 To determine who qualifies for National Merit, NMSC uses a scale called the Selection Index.
-NMSC adds each of your Math, Reading, and Writing section scores, which fall between 8 and 38, and then multiply that sum by 2.
+To get this, NMSC adds your Math, Reading, and Writing section scores, which each fall between 8 and 38, and then multiplies that sum by 2.
 Thus, the PSAT NMSC Selection Index ranges from 48 to 228.

-NMSC hasn't fully released the cutoffs yet for students who took the PSAT in October 2016.
-Using reports from individuals around the country, though, we've compiled the full list of National Merit qualifying scores.
+Unfortunately, NMSC hasn't released the cutoffs yet for students who took the PSAT in October 2017.
+However, using reports from individuals around the country who took the 2016 PSAT, we've compiled a full list of National Merit qualifying scores.
+(Note that since National Merit cutoffs don't vary much from year to year, this list should still be fairly accurate for those who took the 2017 PSAT!)

 Students who take the PSAT in their junior year are eligible for National Merit distinction.